 Side-effects of tetrahydrocannabiphorol are still hidden to an extent.
 Again, this is a new cannabinoid and exclusive short-term and long-term THC-P side-effects have yet to be documented properly.
-However, since THC-P is similar to THC, we can assume are pretty much correlated to include the following:

 As mentioned earlier, tetrahydrocannabiphorol binds effectively to your CB1 receptor, hence those side-effects might be more pronounced.
 That is why care and consideration should be taken if (or when) you choose to consume any THC-P products.
 This means knowing your body and above all else, speaking with your doctor first before taking it, especially if you’re taking prescription medications.
 Like any other cannabinoid, it could interfere with the CYP3A4 enzyme responsible for metabolizing half of the medications we take.